Colquitz River

 Project done by UVic Community Mapping on Colquitz River restoration.

-The process of restoring the stream has resulted in a healthier stream for a variety of native species such as coho salmon, coastal cutthroat trout, otters and grey blue herons just to name a few.
+The process of restoring the stream has resulted in a healthier habitat for a variety of native species such as coho salmon, coastal cutthroat trout, otters, and great blue herons.
 However, the continued protection of the river is integral to making sure these positive changes last!

 The (ongoing) Colquitz River restoration project, launched by Peninsula Streams and the District of Saanich in 2019, aims to restore ecological integrity and resilience to this urban watershed system.

-Follow the link HERE to view a community map showcasing the restoration done to date within the Colquitz River in Copley Park.
+Scroll below or click the link here to view a story map created by UVic Community Mapping showcasing the restoration done to date within the Colquitz River in Copley Park.

 "Working to Restore the Freshwater and Marine Ecosystems in Saanich" on page 6 of the Saanich newsletter "Our Backyard" by PSS Senior Aquatic Biologist, Katrina Adams.